pasqal-io/qadence/docs/digital_analog_qc/daqc-basics.md

 ## Execution on Rydberg atom arrays with restriced addressability

-Finally, Qadence offers some convenience constructors and interfaces to execute programs compatible with neutral atom quantum computers with only restricted access to individual qubit addressability which is instead required by DAQC.
+Finally, Qadence offers some convenience constructors and interfaces to execute programs compatible with a DAQC flavor featuring only a restricted access to individual qubit addressability with always-on interaction.
+This regime is common in currently available neutral atom quantum computers.

 ## References